tsotnep/ETSE_GDSP/README.md

 <br />
 <br />

--Before doing anything, in each script in folder src/tcl/ manually change 1."origin" variable, LINE 1,
-  2.location of xilinx tools "settings64.sh" -file, LINE 2
+-Before doing anything, in each script in folder src/tcl/ manually change "origin" variable on LINE 1, and location of xilinx tools "settings64.sh" on LINE 2

 <br />